athomasq/athomasq.github.io/essays/investing-in-public.md

 If 2000 words and 12 graphs aren't enough for you, here are some extra jottings that my editor (still me!) cut from this essay:

 * Why invest in public?
-* My supposed edge as an angel investor
+* Finding an edge as an angel investor
+* How big should an angel portfolio be?
 * Dealflow quantity versus quality
-* How big should an angel portfolio be?
 * Second-order effects in portfolio math
 * Navigating high valuations
 * Optimal loss rates in picking and winning
 * Precursor portfolio performance
-* Push models of founder support
+* Different models of founder support
 * Areas for improvement
 * Knowing what I don't know